m68k-atari-mint/bootstrap/README.md

 	- openssh
 	- libarchive (install only locally)
 	- opkg
-- ssh to the host drive, ./configure and/or build on the native image, create essential packages:
+- apart from that, create essential packages:
 	- bison (needs new m4 installed)
 	- coreutils
 	- diffutils